 Know Before You Go

 Take I-39, exit 136.
 Go East on Hwy 73, then an immediate left (north) on 5th Ave.
-The cemetery is on the left.
-Take the first entrance road, and go straight through the three crossroads.
-Follow the road as it turns.
-Look for the large gravestone that reads "Tibbets" on the right.
+The cemetery is on the right.
+Take the first entrance road, and to the third road on the left side.
+Look for the large gravestone that reads "Tibbets" on the right about halfway down the road.
 The Gein headstones are directly across the road.
 Ed is buried between his brother, Henry, and his mother, Augusta.